© 2020 All rights reserved

 CO2 is not a pollutant.
 It is essential to all life on Earth.
 Photosynthesis is a blessing.
 More CO2 is beneficial for nature, greening the Earth: additional CO2 in the air has promoted growth in global plant biomass.
 It is also good for agriculture, increasing the yields of crops worldwide.

 The tragedy is that the climate change political agenda has detracted significantly from peoples understanding of what real environmentalism is and conditioned a whole generation with lies.
 The following are of note in the contentious subject of manmade climate change due to greenhouse gas emissions:

 European Climate Declaration – There is No Climate Emergency.
-I have signed this declaration at www.clintel.org (see Endnote [i]) along with 900 other scientists and academics.
-This declaration states that climate change is not occuring due to manmade Co2 emissions as predicted by the IPCC.
+This a declaration (see Endnote [i]) by 900 scientists and academics that state that climate change is not due to manmade Co2 emissions.
+The number has quickly increased to 750.
 The following is an excerpt: